openhab/openhab-addons/bundles/org.openhab.transform.basicprofiles/README.md

 ## Debounce (Time) Profile

 In `LAST` mode this profile delays commands or state updates for a configured number of milliseconds and only send the value if no other value is received with that timespan.
-In `FIRST` mode this profile discards values for the configured time after a value is send.
+In `FIRST` mode this profile discards values for the configured time after a value is sent.

 It can be used to debounce Item States/Commands or prevent excessive load on networks.